So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 2. Easily distracted with new interests

 How’s your novel going?
-Did you just start another story and left the previous one unfinished?
+Did you just start another story and leave the previous one unfinished?
 Wow.
 Sounds familiar.

 Since INFPs’ minds never stop reeling, new ideas just keep popping out.
 Today, you’re writing a romantic short story.
 Before you even finish chapter one, you start writing another storyline.
 Hence, you don’t finish any projects at all.